Please enable JavaScript to ensure auto alt text generation works properly

 One-way interviews

 One-way video interview software lets candidates record answers to preset questions on their own time.
-Instead of scheduling live calls, hiring teams review responses when it fits their schedule.
-This approach is especially useful in early screening stages, where consistency and speed matter.
+Instead of scheduling live calls, you review responses when it fits your schedule.
+This replaces the repetitive "tell me about yourself" calls that eat 10+ hours per week on high-volume roles.

 These interviews: